nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `sort <success|reviewed> <-a|-d>`

 Examples:
-* `sort` followed by:
-    - `reviewed -a` shows a list of all flashcards sorted according to review frequency in ascending order
+* `sort reviewed -a` shows a list of all flashcards sorted according to review frequency in ascending order
-    - `reviewed -d` shows a list of all flashcards sorted according to review frequency in descending order
+* `sort reviewed -d` shows a list of all flashcards sorted according to review frequency in descending order
-    - `success -a` shows a list of all flashcards sorted according to success rate in ascending order
+* `sort success -a` shows a list of all flashcards sorted according to success rate in ascending order
-    - `success -d` shows a list of all flashcards sorted according to success rate in descending order
+* `sort success -d` shows a list of all flashcards sorted according to success rate in descending order

 <div markdown="span" class="alert alert-primary">:memo: Note: The review and success frequencies of a flashcard are only affected by quiz mode.
 </div>